uit-cosmo/Deviations-from-spectral-Dirac-comb-due-to-semiperiodic-pulses/README.md

 Generates figure 5 in the manuscript.

+### `create_figure_gaussian_waiting_times.py`

+Power spectral density and autocorrelation of the stochastic process with Gaussian waiting times.

+Generates figure 6 in the manuscript.

 ### Raw data of $K$

 The raw data of the energy integral $K$ and the according time values are available in `RB_data/`.
 The values `1e-4` and `1.6e-3` refer to the diffusivity $\kappa$ and viscosity $\mu$.